 Nearly 42% of American adults have obesity which increases the risk of other chronic conditions such as high blood pressure, diabetes, heart disease and certain cancers.1,2 Losing weight directly improves health outcomes.
-A review by researchers from the Mayo Clinic found that “maintaining weight loss of 5% to 10% for 1 or more years is associated with improvements in major risk factors.”
+A review from the Mayo Clinic found that “maintaining weight loss of 5% to 10% for 1 or more years is associated with improvements in major risk factors.”3

 Sometimes patients who are obese do not seek medical care because of the in-person office setting.
 The Mayo Clinic review states, “Many people with obesity feel stigmatized and unwelcome in the clinic [because] waiting room furniture, weighing scales or examination tables are of insufficient capacity for heavier patients.”
 Virtual primary care overcomes this barrier by allowing patients with obesity to receive care in a more comfortable setting of their choosing.

-Alternatively, virtual primary care is key to removing these barriers.
+Virtual primary care is key to removing cost barriers.
 Offered as part of employer-sponsored benefits packages, virtual primary care is little-to-no-cost for patients and their family members.
 Patients can have more frequent visits at no cost to them.
-Virtual primary care practices arranged in this way are financially aligned to spend the time necessary to counsel obese patients on weight loss.
+Virtual primary care practices arranged in this way are financially aligned to spend the time necessary to counsel patients on weight loss.
 Plus, virtual visits do not incur claims.

-With the convenience of virtual visits, virtual primary care allows for the convenience necessary to accomplish such frequent visits since it eliminates travel time, travel expense, the need to arrange for childcare, the need to take off from work and time wasted in an office waiting room.
+With the convenience of virtual visits, virtual primary care makes it easier to accomplish such frequent visits since it eliminates travel time, travel expense, the need to arrange for childcare, the need to take off from work and time wasted in an office waiting room.